johnshopkins/hubWidget/README.md

 ## API version and key

 The [Hub API](https://api.hub.jhu.edu), the system the widget runs on, requires all requests to specify an API version number and an authorization key.
-If you do not have an authorization key, please use the [widget customization form](http://hub.jhu.edu/developers/widget) to get a widget pre-loaded with a key.
+If you do not have an authorization key, please [request an API key](mailto:jwachter@jhu.edu?subject=API key request).

 If you are already using the API, plug your API key into the `data-key` attribute and the latest version of the API into the `data-version` attribute in the examples below.
 See the [API Documentation](http://api.hub.jhu.edu/docs) for more information about API keys and versions.